TranquilSean/Programming1_CA3/README.md

 # Project Description

-A mini Game to play while listening to a choice of songs, with some visual backgrounds.
+A Mini Game to play while listening to a choice of songs, with some visual backgrounds.

 # Video